I am stunned when a church applies the best practices in church finances and sees a 400% increase in an area of their income.

 They reaped the rewards of a 400% increase.

 This is a remarkable result and an outlier.

-I rarely see quadrupling of income within one year.
+I rarely see a quadrupling of income within one year.

 However, if you follow best practices in church finances you will sleep better, enjoy ministry more and avoid a fiasco in your church cash flow analysis.

-These twelve best practices in church finances will improve the health of your church when they are diligently applied.
+These twelve best practices in church finances will help you grow a healthy church when they are diligently applied.